MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-log.md

 <!-- ====================================================================== -->
-## Format and convert values by using format specifiers
+## Logging values using format specifiers

 A feature of all the log methods is that you can use format specifiers in your log statement's message.
 Format specifiers are part of a log message, and start with a percentage sign (`%`) character.

-Specifiers allow you to log certain values in different formats, and convert between formats:
+Use format specifiers to log certain values in different formats, and to convert between formats:

 *  `%s` logs output as Strings.
 *  `%i` or `%d` logs output as Integers.